 Each lender has different eligibility requirements, interest rates, repayment terms and conditions.
 For example, some lenders require students to be enrolled at least half-time in a degree-granting program, while others will lend to students who are non-degree seeking or are enrolled less than half-time.

-Students and/or parents who find they must apply for a private education loan may contact their bank, credit union or other private lending institution to ascertain if they provide private (alternative) education loans.
-Students may also do an internet search for “private student loans”.
-We strongly recommend you compare interest rates, loan fees and repayment plans before applying for any loan.
+Students and/or parents who find they must apply for a private education loan may contact their bank, credit union or other private lending institution to ascertain if they provide private education loans.

 Private Education Loan Lenders